Graduate School

 Graduate Option

-Options are for students of a specific major.
-An option is one of several distinct variants of course aggregations within a major that focus on an area of study designed to provide a student with specialized knowledge, competence, and skills while sharing a minimum core of courses.
+Options are available to students of a specific major.
+An option is one of several distinct variants of course aggregations within a major that focuses on an area of study designed to provide a student with specialized knowledge, competence, and skills.
+Options are listed on the student's transcript.

-A graduate option consists of a minimum of 12 designated quarter credits of related course work (excluding thesis credits), comprised of course work offered by the sponsoring unit as well as by other academic units.
+A graduate option consists of a minimum of 12 designated quarter credits of related coursework (excluding thesis credits), and is comprised of coursework offered by the sponsoring unit as well as by other academic units.
 The option may be comprised of specific courses, completion of a designated number of credits from a longer list of alternative courses, or a combination of specific and alternative course lists.
-Approved options may be added to a graduate program of study, and approved by the faculty advisor(s) and the director of the sponsoring unit.
+Approved options may be added to a graduate program of study, and must be approved by the faculty advisor(s) and the director of the sponsoring unit.
 On the program of study, there should be no overlap in course credits between options (the same course cannot be used to satisfy credit requirements in multiple options).
-When the unit submits the final examination card to validate awarding of the major to the Graduate School, the unit will also validate that the requirements of the option have been completed.
+When the unit submits the final examination results to validate awarding of the major to the Graduate School, the unit will also validate that the requirements of the option have been completed.

 Graduate Area of Concentration

-A graduate area of concentration is a subdivision of a major or minor in which a strong graduate program is available.
-Areas of concentration may be referenced on the student's program of study, but they are not listed on the student's transcript.
+A graduate area of concentration is a subdivision of a major or minor in which a graduate program is available.
+Areas of concentration are determined by the academic program and are not listed on the student's transcript.

 Graduate Minor

-A graduate minor is an academic area that clearly supports the major.
-Master's program minors must include a minimum of 15 quarter credits of graduate course work; doctoral minors require a minimum of 18 credits.
+A graduate minor is an academic area that supports the major.
+Master's program minors must include a minimum of 15 quarter credits of graduate coursework; doctoral minors require a minimum of 18 credits.
 On a master's or doctoral program, a minor may be:

 - An academic area available only as a minor